No end in sight to volcanic eruption on Spain's La Palma - Canaries president | Science-Environment

 No end in sight to volcanic eruption on Spain's La Palma - Canaries president

-Airline Binter said it had cancelled all its flights to La Palma on Sunday because of ash from the volcano.
-"Due to the current situation of the ash cloud, operations with La Palma will continue to be paralyzed throughout today.
+There is no immediate end in sight to the volcanic eruption that has caused chaos on the Spanish isle of La Palma since it began about a month ago, the president of the Canary Islands said on Sunday.

-There's no immediate end in sight to the volcanic eruption that has caused chaos on the Spanish isle of La Palma since it began about a month ago, the president of the Canary Islands said on Sunday.
-There were 42 seismic movements on the island on Sunday, the largest of which measured 4.3, according to the Spanish National Geographical Institute.
+There is no immediate end in sight to the volcanic eruption that has caused chaos on the Spanish isle of La Palma since it began about a month ago, the president of the Canary Islands said on Sunday.
+There were 42 seismic tremors on the island on Sunday, the largest of which measured 4.3, according to the Spanish National Geographical Institute.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)